vectorgrp/XCPlite/README.md

-# XCPlite V4
+# XCPlite V5

-Copyright 2021 Vector Informatik GmbH
+Copyright 2022 Vector Informatik GmbH

-Lightweight implementation of the ASAM XCP Protocol Layer V1.4 (1000 lines of code in XCPlite.c).
+Lightweight implementation of the ASAM XCP Protocol Layer V1.4 (XCPlite.c).

 Supports Linux 32/64 Bit and Windows 32/64 Bit
-Posix and Windows Sockets or Vector VN5xxx automotive Ethernet devices 100-Base-T1 or 1000-Base-T1 BroadrReach, XL-API V3 network based access
+Posix and Windows Sockets
+Windows XP-API sockets for BroadrReach available on request

 List of restrictions compared to Vectors free xcpBasic and commercial xcpProf in source file xcpLite.c.

-Supports only XCP on Ethernet/UDP
+Supports only XCP on Ethernet, UDP or TCP
 Thread safe, minimal thread lock and zero copy data acquisition.
 C and C++ target support.

-Achieves 40 MByte/s throughput on a Raspberry Pi 4 (jumbo frames enabled) with 3% cpu time in event copy routine
+Achieves 100 MByte/s throughput on a Raspberry Pi 4 (jumbo frames enabled) with low cpu time in event copy routine

-Quick start with no A2L (ASAP2 ECU description) required.
+No A2L (ASAP2 ECU description) required.
-An A2L with reduced featureset is generated through code instrumentation during runtime on target system and automatically uploaded by XCP).
+An A2L with reduced featureset is generated through code instrumentation during runtime on target system and automatically uploaded by XCP.

 C and C++ measurement demo variables and code example in ecu.c and ecupp.cpp.
 Demo how to measure global variables and dynamic instances of structs and classes.